-Corporate and academic stowaway; designer, educator, and occasional wordsmith.
+Corporate and academic stowaway; designer, educator, and wordsmith.

 Aquent Gymnasium